roop/citron/docs/grammar-file.md

 %start_symbol func_header
 ~~~

-There can be only one rule in the grammar with the start symbol as the
+<span id="start-rule">There can be only one rule in the grammar with the
-LHS -- <span id="start-rule">that rule is called the **start
+start symbol as the LHS -- that rule is called the **start rule** of the
-rule**</span> of the grammar.
+grammar.</span>

 #### token